knuppe22/knuppe22.github.io/english/index.md

 ---

 Our research interests lie in the following areas:
-* Virtual Reality
-* 3D Reconstruction and Augmented Reality
+* Virtual Reality and Augmented Reality
 * Deep Learning + 3D Applications
 * Computer Graphics and Physics Simulation